[JAC293] Axial Gap Motor Geometry Optimization Using Surrogate Models

 Effect of Reduction in Calculation Time When Using Surrogate Models

-Fig. 3 shows that the Pareto curves of the FEA intervals for every two and four generations are equivalent to those obtained without using a surrogate model.
+Fig. 5 shows that the Pareto curve obtained using the surrogate model with the FEA intervals for every ten generations is equivalent to that obtained without using a surrogate model.

-Fig. 4 shows that calculation times are reduced to 1/3 when the FEA intervals are for every four generations.
+Fig. 6 shows that calculation times are reduced to 1/4 when the FEA intervals are for every ten generations.

 Search Filter